Alternating, private alternating, and quantum alternating realtime automata: Introduction

 \section{Introduction}

 Alternation is a generalization of nondeterminism \cite{CKS81}.
-Although alternating finite automata (AFAs) can still recognize only the regular languages, even with a two-way input head, they can be more powerful when given more resources.
-For example, AFAs augmented with a counter (A1CAs) can recognize some unary non-regular languages \cite{RY14A}, whereas their nondeterministic counterparts cannot recognize any unary non-regular language, even when allowed to pause the input head indefinitely on a symbol, and given a stack instead of a counter, thereby upgraded to a one-way nondeterministic pushdown automaton (PDA) \cite{GR62}.
+Although alternating finite automata (AFAs) can only recognize regular languages, even when they can use a two-way input head, they can be more powerful when given other resources.
+For example, AFAs augmented with a counter (A1CAs) can recognize some unary nonregular languages \cite{RY14A,BGRY16}, whereas their nondeterministic counterparts cannot recognize any unary nonregular language, even when allowed to pause the input head indefinitely on a symbol, and given a stack instead of a counter, which upgrades them to one-way nondeterministic pushdown automata (PDAs) \cite{GR62}.

-It is a well-known fact that the emptiness problem for one-way PDAs is decidable, but the universality problem for them is undecidable \cite{Sip13}.
-Therefore, the emptiness problem is also undecidable for universal pushdown automata, and the same result can be shown for the realtime version by replacing the stack with a counter, obtaining a A1CA with a single alternation having only universal states.
-But, the answer is not trivial for A1CAs with unary input alphabets.
+It is a well-known fact that the emptiness problem (which asks whether there exists an input that is accepted by a given machine) is decidable, but the universality problem (which asks whether all possible inputs are accepted) is undecidable for one-way PDAs.
+Therefore, the emptiness problem is also undecidable for \textit{universal} pushdown automata, i.e. those with universal branchings, which accept an input only if all computational paths end in accept states.
+This result can also be obtained for the realtime version of this model by replacing the stack with a counter, obtaining a A1CA with a single alternation having only universal states.
+But obtaining the same result is not trivial for A1CAs with unary input alphabets.
 In this paper, we prove that the emptiness problem for A1CAs on unary alphabets is undecidable.

 Private alternation is a generalization of alternation \cite{Rei79,PR79,Rei84}, which is usually modelled as a game between the existential and universal players (see also \cite{Co89}), where some computational resources (tape heads, working memories, etc) are private to the universal player.
 Such privacy can increase the computational power of models.
 For example, if the input head is private, then one-way private AFAs can recognize any alternating linear-space language ($ \mathsf{ASPACE(n)} = \mathsf{DTIME(2^n)} $) by simulating linear-space alternating Turing machines (TMs) on the given inputs.
 Note that the automaton runs forever in some useless computational paths during this simulation.
-In this paper, we define realtime versions of private AFAs, and show that (i) they can recognize some nonregular unary languages, (ii) the emptiness problem is undecidable for them, and (iii) their one-counter counterparts can recognize the unary squares language, which seems to be a hard language even for some classical two-way counter finite automata \cite{IJTW93,Pet94,DBY14A}.